 - Research staff and participants must be informed fully about the purpose, methods and intended possible uses of the research, what their participation in the research entails and what risks, if any, are involved.
 Informed consent entails giving as much information as possible about the research so that prospective participants can make an informed decision on their possible involvement.

 - The confidentiality of information supplied by research participants and the anonymity of respondents must be respected.

 - Research participants must participate in a voluntary way, free from any coercion.

 - Harm to research participants must be avoided.

 - Consent must be sought for research participants under the age of sixteen.

 - The independence and impartiality of researchers must be clear, and any conflicts of interest or partiality must be explicit.

 - Participants in collaborative research should at all times follow best practice as regards the accreditation of the work of others.

-For Trinity Laban staff and students, these documents are also available on Moodle
+For Trinity Laban staff and students, these documents as well as some further guidance are available on Moodle